infrapot/pot/Readme.md

 ## Pot

+Combine all necessary cloud management components in one single package.

 ### Installation

 The installation provides an easy way to configure the server as well as CLI with basic configuration to enable infrastructure management.